Prepare for an emergency

-We recommend that you put together an emergency kit, which includes equipment that can be used in the event that there is a power outage, or your connection to the nbn™ network is disrupted (for example a charged mobile phone).
+We recommend that you put together an emergency kit which includes equipment (like a charged mobile phone) that can be used in the event that there is a power outage, or if your connection to the nbn™ access network is disrupted.

-Equipment connected over the nbn™ network will not work during a power blackout.
-Electronic equipment connected to the nbn™ network needs its own separate battery backup to work in a power outage.
-Examples of devices requiring separate battery backup include your modem, cordless phone, gateway or wi-fi router.
+Equipment connected over the nbn™ access network will not work during a power blackout.
+Electronic equipment connected to the nbn™ access network needs its own separate battery backup to work in a power outage.
+Examples of devices requiring separate battery backup include your modem, cordless phone, or gateway/Wi-Fi router.
 This is not provided by nbn.

-A number of factors influence the resiliency of the nbn™ network to continue to provide uninterrupted services during a power outage.
+A number of factors influence the resiliency of the nbn™ access network to continue to provide uninterrupted services during a power outage.
 Even with network power resiliency and in-premises battery backup, power outages may last longer than the battery life.
-Therefore, we recommend you are always prepared to be without internet and telephone services for some time.
+Therefore, we recommend you are always prepared to be without landline phone and internet services for some time.

 Where possible, nbn will deploy temporary network infrastructure into areas where extended outage durations are anticipated.
 This infrastructure is designed to provide temporary backup to support emergency services and the community.
 Its allocation will be based on the network infrastructure available and be on a best efforts basis.